 Signal Science Lab at Cornell

-The Signal Science Lab is leading efforts to develop fundamental data processing methods and advanced computational workflow to extract high-fidelity signals with excellent spatial and temporal resolution from physical measurements.
+The Signal Science Lab is leading efforts to develop fundamental data processing methods and advanced computational workflow to tackling problems in Sustainable Energy and Diagnostic Healthcare.

 News and Updates

 Madhur Srivastava has been awarded the Avangrid Faculty Fellowship for his project on Subscription-based Electricity Pricing.
 Madhur, with support from Avangrid, the parent company of NYSEG, will analyze local electricity usage data and develop a subscription-based electricity pricing model.
 The purpose of this project is to help moderate electricity prices for neighborhoods throughout the Northeast, mitigate the likelihood of blackouts, encourage a shift to green energy usage, and reduce unnecessary infrastructure upgrades.

 Cornell Center for Advanced Computing highlights Signal Science Lab’s Software Development